xiaodanlou/Information-Pollution-by-Social-Bots/README.md

 # Information-Pollution-by-Social-Bots

-Information-Pollution-by-Social-Bots is the code for paper [Information Pollution by Social Bots](https://arxiv.org/pdf/1907.06130.pdf).
+This repository contains code to reproduce the results in the paper [*Information Pollution by Social Bots*](https://arxiv.org/abs/1907.06130).

 ## Environment